 Forever Living

-TINA.org investigated Forever Living, an Arizona-based Multilevel Marketing – a way of distributing products or services in which the distributors earn income from their own retail sales and from retail sales made by their direct and indirect recruits. company that sells a variety of aloe vera wellness products, and found that it makes atypical and unsubstantiated income claims to recruit and retain distributors.
-TINA.org also found that the company uses deceptive health claims and undisclosed influencer marketing to promote products.
+TINA.org investigated Forever Living, an Arizona-based MLM company that sells a variety of aloe vera wellness products, and found that it has used atypical income claims to market its business opportunity, as well as deceptive health claims and undisclosed influencer marketing to promote products.

 Highlights